LiSHT: Non-Parametric Linearly Scaled Hyperbolic Tangent Activation Function for Neural Networks: Introduction

-The main aim of any type of neural network is to transform the input data in some other feature space, where it becomes linearly separable into classes.
-In order to achieve it, all the neural networks rely on a compulsory unit called the activation function~\cite{agostinelli2014learning}.
-The job of activation functions is to introduce the non-linearity in the network to facilitate automatic learning of connection weights for a specific problem.
-Thus, the activation function is the backbone of any neural network.

-The $Sigmoid$ activation function was commonly used in the early days of neural networks.
+The $Sigmoid$ activation function was mostly used in the at the inception of neural networks.
 It is a special case of the logistic function.
 The $Sigmoid$ function squashes the real-valued numbers into $0$ or $1$.
 In turn, the large negative number becomes $0$ and large positive number becomes $1$.
 The hyperbolic tangent function $Tanh$ is the another popular activation function.
-The output values of $Tanh$ lie between $-1$ and $1$ depending on the input real values.
+The output range of $Tanh$ is defined with $-1$ as lower limit and $1$ as upper limit.
 The vanishing gradient in both positive as well as negative directions is one of the major problems with both $Sigmoid$ and $Tanh$ activation functions.
 The Rectified Linear Unit ($ReLU$) activation function was proposed in recent past for training deep networks \cite{alexnet}. $ReLU$ is a breakthrough against vanishing gradient.
-It is an identity function for the non-negative inputs and zero function (i.e., the output is zero) for the negative inputs.
-The $ReLU$ has become very popular due to its simplicity and used in various types of neural networks.
-The major drawback with $ReLU$ is the diminishing gradient for the negative values of the inputs.
-Due to the diminishing gradient, the $ReLU$ units can be fragile during training and the gradient may die.
+It is a zero function (i.e., the output is zero) for the negative inputs and an identity function for the positive inputs.
+The $ReLU$ is very simple, hence became very popular and mostly used in different deep models.
+The diminishing gradient for the inputs less than zero can be seen as primary bottleneck with $ReLU$ leading to dying gradient problem.